GiovanniRaniolo/GiovanniRaniolo/README.md

 ## Let's Connect

 Feel free to check out my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/gianniraniolo/).
-I'm always excited to meet new people and explore collaborative opportunities!`
+I'm always excited to meet new people and explore collaborative opportunities!

-Questa struttura ti permette di presentare le tue competenze e progetti in modo chiaro e visivamente accattivante, migliorando l'appeal del tuo profilo GitHub.